Who Has Better CDs? Ally Bank vs. Capital One 360

 The two of the nation’s largest online banks, Ally Bank and Capital One 360, have been battling each other for years.
 While their savings accounts and checking accounts are in close competition, their CD offerings differ greatly.

 The typical saver might simply compare the top CD rates and pick the best one.
-On this front, Capital One 360 has not been able remain competitive with Ally Bank, which offers noticeably higher CD rates.
+On this front, Ally Bank has not been able remain competitive with Capital One 360, which offers noticeably higher CD rates.

-Here’s a sampling of CD rates at the two online banks as of Aug.
-27, 2013:
+Here’s a sampling of CD rates at the two online banks:

 |CD Term||Ally Bank||Capital One 360|

-Ally Bank also offers an 11-month no-penalty CD (0.85% APY) but it doesn’t pay much more than Ally’s online savings or money market accounts (0.84% APY).
+Ally Bank also offers an 11-month no-penalty CD (0.87% APY) but it pays less than Ally’s online savings or money market accounts.
 Furthermore, Ally has 2-year and a 4-year CDs that allow a one-time increase of the interest rate, which can come in handy if you find that you’re stuck with a low rate when interest rates are rising.